funcool/clojure.jdbc/docs/user-guide.rst

 clj.jdbc has many methods for executing database commands, like creating tables, inserting data or simply executing stored procedures.

 Execute raw sql statements
 --------------------------

 The simplest way to execute a raw SQL is using the ``execute!`` function.
-It receives a connection as the first parameter, and one or more SQL strings.
+It receives a connection as the first parameter followed by variable list of sql sentences:

 .. code-block:: clojure